Yelemam/sqlalchemy-challenge/README.md

 To help with your trip planning, you decide to do a climate analysis about the area.

-# Analysing and Exploring the Climate Data
+# Analyzing and Exploring the Climate Data

 Python and SQLAlchemy were used to do a basic climate analysis and data exploration of the climate database.
 SQLAlchemy ORM queries, Pandas, and Matplotlib were